FJortay/DISCO-Collective-Intelligence/README.md

 3. **Voting**
    Once a proposal is collectively refined, it is submitted to a democratic vote.

-These steps underpin the four essential functions of organizational management:
+These steps underpin each of the four essential functions of organizational management:

 - **Control**
   Ensuring that operations comply with established rules (from internal regulations to constitutional laws).